munificent/craftinginterpreters/book/strings.md

 It creates a new ObjString on the heap and then initializes its fields.
 It's sort of like a constructor in an OOP language.
-As such, it first calls the "base class" constructor to initialize the Obj state, using this macro:
+As such, it first calls the "base class" constructor to initialize the Obj state, using a new macro.

 ^code allocate-obj (1 before, 2 after)